 Living on the lake was for the poor – not for the rich!

 An only-in-Seattle type oddity is the home of Robert Rudine and Janet Yoder, which isn’t even technically in Seattle.
 This home is the Sovereign Nation of Tui Tui.
 It comes complete with it’s own post office and stamps.
 Very little is found online about the claim, so we’ll just have to play along.

 The pièce de ré·sis·tance of the Lake Union boat cruise is the Sleepless in Seattle floating home.
-I don’t work for Argosy, but I’m confident in saying that 100% of the people who sign up for this cruise have done so because of this house.
+I’m confident in saying that 100% of the people who sign up for this cruise have done so because of this house.

-Sleepless in Seattle was released in 1993, before any of those Amaholes were even born, and it’s still bringing people to the house.
+Sleepless in Seattle was released way back in 1993 yet it’s still a top tourist attraction.
 The home was built in 1978 and has been sold many times over the years.
 The most recent sale was in 2014 to a tech exec (who already lives in Seattle).
 He bought the home as a family vacation property for a cool $2 million.

 Argosy offers many tours.
 The only tours that show you the Sleepless house are the Lake Union Boat Cruise and the Locks Cruise.
 I highly recommend the Lake Union tour if the Sleepless house is on your list of things to see.
 So much of the time spent on the locks cruise will be waiting for the locks to fill with water.
 Not what I want to do.

 Book a Lake Union Boat Cruise with Argosy here.